The communication with the AFE is made via a daisy-chain, which means that all

 The balancing control is done by writing to the configuration registers.

-The driver reads in the table adi_balancingControl
+The driver reads in the table adi_balancingControl which cells have to

 be balanced.

-For cell voltages, the function ADI_GetVoltages()
+For cell voltages, the function ADI_GetVoltages() must be used.

-Its first parameter is the ADI_DATA_s
+Its first parameter is the ADI_DATA_s structure containing the state

 of the driver.